Luke-Nicklin/zen-yoga/README.md

 ### Accessibility

-[Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+[Wave Accessibility](https://wave.webaim.org/) tool was used for final testing of the deployed website to check for any accessibility issues.

-Testing was focused to ensure the following criteria were met:
+Testing checked to see if the following criteria were met:

 - All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
 - Color contrasts meet a minimum ratio as specified in [WCAG 2.2 Contrast Guidelines](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html)